 Should you have any safeguarding concerns, you should contact our designated safeguarding lead, Ms. K. Campbell firstname.lastname@example.org.

-The Pupil Progress Co-ordinators work closely with the year group tutors and their primary concerns are the academic progress and personal welfare of all the pupils in their year group.
-Pastoral Care in KS3 often builds upon the initiatives begun in KS2, with academic and social progress shared between the previous and new Form Tutor and Pupil Progress Coordinator, ensuring consistency during your child’s journey through the school.
+The Phase Leaders closely with the year group tutors and their primary concerns are the academic progress and personal welfare of all the pupils in their year group.
+Pastoral Care in KS3 often builds upon the initiatives begun in KS2, with academic and social progress shared between the previous and new Form Tutor and Phase Leader, ensuring consistency during your child’s journey through the school.

 The Positive Behaviour & Restorative Practice Policy clearly states our expectations with regard to behaviour.
 Whilst most pupils at Ralph Sadleir are happy, behave well and make good progress, some find establishing good working relationships and achieving their best, can present more of a challenge.
 This is where the pastoral element becomes important for the pupil.

 Pupils with difficulties are monitored closely so that supportive intervention strategies can be introduced to aid pupil well-being, behaviour and learning.
-Regular meetings with the Pupil, Parent(s), Pupil Progress Co-ordinator and Form Tutor are held to discuss, initiate and evaluate:
+Regular meetings with the pupil, parent(s), phase leader and form tutor are held to discuss, initiate and evaluate:

 - personal goals and achievements within and outside school

 - raise self-esteem

 - advice to help ease difficulties within personal relationships

 - making the most of all the school opportunities offered